Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

 Hence, $xy \in T_0$.
 However, since $xy$ is not a stable pair, it is removed from $T_0$ during all executions of Phase 2.
 By Lemma~\ref{lem:singular-first}, there is a valid execution of Phase 2 where all singular rotations are eliminated first, as to obtain table $T'$.
 Using again Lemma~\ref{lem:singular-first}, we know that $T^*\subseteq T'$.
 Hence $ \ell_{T'}(x) \leq_x \ell_{T^*}(x) <_x y$ and $ \ell_{T'}(y) \leq_y \ell_{T^*}(y) <_y x$.
 However, pairs $x'y'$ that have been removed when going from $T_0$ to $T'$ satisfy, similarly to the above, at least one of $y'<_{x'}\ell_{T'}(x')$ and $ x'<_{y'} \ell_{T'}(y')$.
 Thus, $xy \in T'$.

-Now consider the last valid table $T''$ of this execution of Phase 2 that contains $xy$.
-That is, $xy \in T''$ but $xy \notin T''/ \rho$ for some rotation $\rho$.
+Now fix an execution of Phase 2 that eliminates all singular rotations first, and consider the last valid table $T''$ of this execution of Phase 2 that contains $xy$.
+That is, $xy \in T''$ but $xy \notin T''/ \rho$ for some rotation $\rho$ exposed in $T''$.
 Let $\rho$ have the form~\eqref{eq:rho} and note that $\rho$ is non-singular, because all singular rotations have been eliminated before producing table $T'$.
 Then there exists $i \in [r-1]_0$ such that $x=y_i$ or $y=y_i$.
 Suppose w.l.o.g.~that the latter happens.
 Hence, $x_{i-1} >_y x >_y x_{i}$, where the first relation comes from the description of the edges that are removed during a rotation elimination (see Algorithm~\ref{alg:Phase-2} and Definition~\ref{def:rotation}), and the second from the fact that $\ell_{T''}(y)=x_i$ and $x_iy$ is a stable pair by Lemma~\ref{lem:stable-pairs} while $xy$ is not by hypothesis.
-Let $y'=f_{T''}(x)$.
+Let $y'=f_{T''/\rho}(x)$.